 Full text not available from this repository.
 (Request a copy)Abstract

-Objective: This participatory project focused on families affected by parental mental illness (FaPMI).
-We sought to understand lived experience and co-produce recommendations for improved responses to family mental health for FaPMI accessing adult mental health and children’s services.
-Method: We involved six mothers and three young adult children (not related).
-Three workshops, two with parents (n=6) and one with young adult children (n=3) focused on having or being a parent with a mental illness and receiving support, and recommendations for improving services.
-Three experts by experience were supported to become co-researchers and share authorship.
-Findings: Themes of Communication, Judgement and kindness, and Parenting were identified from the workshops data, and reflected a wish for service improvements through interpersonal skills, such as communication and kindness.
-Feeling judged negatively impacts families’ honesty and engagement with services, such as young people using strategies to shorten professional visits when they do not trust practitioners.
-Mental health experiences often occur in combination with multiple health issues for family members.
-Discussion: Our findings illuminate that services parameters compartmentalize individuals as either patient, parent, carer, or child, rather than engaging with whole family systems where individuals inhabit several of these guises.
-This paper shows a) how this compartmentalisation causes more stress and b) asking about experience might encourage, or dissuade, trust.
-Findings may be relevant to other patient groups.
-Conclusion: Demonstrated person-centred communication, kindness, and respect for the primacy of parent-child relationships while avoiding judgement are needed in improving services for FaPMI.
+Objective: What we set out to do.
+This UK-based project focused on families with parental mental health difficulties.
+We sought to understand lived experience and co-produce recommendations for improved responses from adult mental health and children’s services.
+Method: How we did it.
+We involved six mothers and three young adult children aged 18–25.
+Three workshops, with parents (n = 6) and young adult children, (n = 3) focused on having or being a parent with mental health difficulties and receiving support.
+Three experts by experience became co-authors.
+Findings: What we found.
+Themes of Communication, Judgement and Kindness, and Parenting were identified from the workshops and reflected a wish for service improvements through interpersonal skills, including communication and kindness.
+Feeling judged negatively impacts families’ honesty and engagement.
+Young people actively shorten visits frpm professionals they do not trust.
+Mental health difficulties often occur in combination with multiple family health issues.
+Discussion: What we think about what we found.
+Service parameters compartmentalise individuals as either patient, parent, carer or child, rather than engaging with whole family systems.
+This paper shows (a) how this compartmentalisation causes more stress and (b) how asking about experience might encourage, or discourage, trust.
+The findings may be relevant to other patient groups.
+Conclusion: Our final thoughts.
+Person-centred communication, kindness and respect for the parent–child relationships, without judgement, are needed in improving services for these families.

 Item Type: | Article |